SynapseProject/synapse.docs/docs/plans/parms/index.md

 ### ForEach
 ForEach blocks calculate the Cartesian product of the declared Target/Values and expands the Action into a set of Actions for each result item.
 ActionGroup and child Actions relationships are maintained and will be executed per result item, as well.
-Of note, as both Action.Handler.Config and Action.Parameters can be declared with ForEach blocks, the total execution iterations for an Action is the carstesian product of the expanded Config and expanded Parameters.
+Of note, as both Action.Handler.Config and Action.Parameters can be declared with ForEach blocks, the total execution iterations for an Action is the cartesian product of the expanded Config and expanded Parameters.

 ```yaml
   ForEach: